astronomer/astro-sdk/python-sdk/tests/benchmark/datasets.md

 ## Origin of the synthetic datasets

-To make the benchmarking results uniform, we have generated synthetic dataset for various size for all the file types:
+To make the benchmarking results uniform, we have generated synthetic dataset for various size for all the file types.

 1. CSV files

+The [script](synthetic_csv_generator.py) is used to generate the Parquet file.

 - GCS path